spectrum-health-systems/avatool-template/README.md

 ## Adding a Netsmart Avatar web service to your project

-### Choose a Netsmart myAvatar™ Web Service
+### Choose a Netsmart myAvatar™ web service
-This is the current (as of August 2020) list of [Netsmart myAvatar™ web services](doc/list-of-netsmart-avatar-web-services.md).
-Look through those and determine which, if any, will suit your needs.
+Look through the [list of Netsmart myAvatar™ web services](doc/list-of-netsmart-avatar-web-services.md) and determine which, if any, will suit your needs.

 ### Find the locations of Netsmart myAvatar™ web services in your environment
 Before you add a Netsmart web service to your project, you need to know where the Netsmart web services are located.